cap-js/docs/cds/models.md

 ---
 # layout: cds-ref
-shorty: Nature of Models
 synopsis: >
   Introduces the fundamental principles of CDS models.
 status: released
 ---

-# The Nature of Models
+# The Nature of CDS Models

 {{ $frontmatter.synopsis }}